cloudmesh/client/_sources/man/man.txt

     Description:
-        commands used to start or delete servers of a cloud
+        commands used to boot, start or delete servers of a cloud

-        vm start [options...]       start servers of a cloud, user may specify flavor, image .etc, otherwise default values
+        vm boot [options...]
+Boots servers on a cloud, user may specify flavor, image .etc, otherwise default values
                                     will be used, see how to set default values of a cloud: cloud help
-        vm delete [options...]      delete servers of a cloud, user may delete a server by its name or id, delete servers of a group or servers of a cloud, give prefix
+        vm start [options...]
+Starts a suspended or stopped vm instance. vm stop [options...]
+Stops a vm instance . vm delete [options...]      delete servers of a cloud, user may delete a server by its name or id, delete servers of a group or servers of a cloud, give prefix